DiseaseTranscriptomicsLab/compbio-app-server/shinyproxy/README.md

 1. Pull the latest Docker image available to the app server
 2. Modify the `container-image` in [`application.yml`][application.yml] to include the latest version of the Docker image (if applicable)
-3. Restart ShinyProxy: `docker-compose restart shinyproxy`
+3. Restart ShinyProxy: `docker compose restart shinyproxy`

 ## Custom ShinyProxy HTML